liyueling13/NLP-Middle-English-Embeddings/README.md

 My goal was to ultimately build a model to predict whether the anonymous poem St. Erkenwald was authored by the same poet who authored Pearl, Patience, Sir Gawain and the Green Knight,  and Cleanness.
 However, I ultimately decided that due to the high variance between the poems (completely different themes, settings, and style of poetry) this wasn't a good computational project.

-## 2. I built a gensim word2vec embedding trained on a large Middle English corpus that returns Mikolav's arithmetic.
+## 2. Middle English gensim word2vec embedding